Introduction

 Adding custom tag from variable

-<opentelemetry:add-custom-tags doc:name="Add Custom Tags"
+<opentelemetry:add-transaction-tags doc:name="Add Custom Tags"

 config-ref="OpenTelemetry_Config">